God of War Ragnarök: Future

 Prior to the release of the 2018 installment, Cory Barlog said that after the Norse era of God of War, future games could see the series tackling either Egyptian or Maya mythology.
 He said that the game alluded to other mythologies co-existing in the world, including Celtic, Japanese, and Irish mythology.
 Ragnarök would subsequently also have similar references.

+The next installment, however, would return the series to Greece with God of War Sons of Sparta, a two-dimensional side-scroller that was released worldwide on February 12, 2026, for the PlayStation 5.
+Predating Ascension, it is a prequel to the entire series as the game follows Kratos in his youth as he trains at the Agoge with his brother Deimos.

+In June 2026, a new entry in the series titled God of War Laufey was announced.
+It features Kratos' late wife Laufey as the protagonist and focuses on her journey in the afterlife of the gods called Everywhen.
+A month later, Cory Barlog confirmed during a San Diego Comic-Con panel that the next Kratos-led game would be the next game released after Laufey.